padogrid/bundle-none-tutorial-padogrid/13-ingest-data-geode.md

 ## 13. Ingest data into Geode

-✏️ *All the PadoGrid commands shown here are exactly the same commands as the ones you executed in the Hazelcast tutorial sections.*
+✏️ *Note that even though you are running Geode/GemFire, all the PadoGrid commands shown here are exactly the same commands as the ones you executed in the Hazelcast tutorial sections.
+PadoGrid unifies the data grid products under the same set of lifecycle management commands.*

 Create and run `perf_test_geode` app: